haileys/historical-rubies/README.md

 The `configure` script distributed with this Ruby version is too old to guess your particular system.
 You must explicitly tell it your system type with the `--host` flag.

+If you do not know your host triple, you can leave it blank by specifying `--host=`.

 ### warning: cast to pointer from integer of different size

 Older versions of Ruby are not very 64 bit friendly.
 Try adding `-m32` to your `CFLAGS`.